paritytech/prdoc/README.md

 ## Authoring a PRDoc

+### Without tooling

+No tooling but a text editor is required to author a new PRDoc.
+You may simply copy the template from your repo.
+The template is defined in the [???](#config):

+    grep template *prdoc.toml

-You do not need any tooling but a text editor to author a new prdoc.
-You may simply copy [this template](https://github.com/paritytech/prdoc/blob/master/template.prdoc) and save the file as `pr_NNNN.prdoc` (where `NNN` is the PR number) in the repo’s prdoc folder (`./prdoc` is the default\`).
+You then need to save the file as `pr_NNNN.prdoc` (where `NNN` is the PR number) in the repo’s prdoc folder.
+This folder is also defined in the config (`./prdoc` is the default\`):

+    grep output *prdoc.toml

+### Using the `prdoc` cli

-You will however find it more comfortable to [install](https://github.com/paritytech/prdoc#install) and use the `prddoc` cli and just run `prdoc generate 9999`.
+You will however find it more convenient to [install](https://github.com/paritytech/prdoc#install) and use the `prddoc` cli and just run:

+    prdoc generate 9999

+After editing the PRDoc file, you may check whether is adheres to the schema using:

+    prdoc check check -n 1226

+### Using VSCode

+See the [Schemas](#_schemas) chapter to learn how to configure VSCode to recognize and check PRDoc files.

+### YAML Anchors

+You may use YAML anchors as demonnstrated below.

+    # Schema: Parity PR Documentation Schema (prdoc)

+    title: Foobar

+    doc:
+      - audience: Runtime User
+        description: &desc |
+          Sunt voluptate ad duis consequat ea in dolore non adipisicing incididunt ullamco enim qui enim.

+      - audience: Validator
+        description: *desc

+    migrations:
+      db: []
+      runtime: []

+    crates: []
+    host_functions: []

 ## Config